 - Lounge and lobby areas will have furniture spaced out to allow for social distancing.
-Gaming areas will be closed.
+The gaming areas will be closed.

 - Increased sanitation and of the facility will take place.

-- Any gathering will be limited to ten residents, with social distancing followed.
+- Any gathering will be limited to 10 residents with social distancing enforced.

 Quarantine and Isolation Spaces

 Quarantine and isolation spaces are critical in the event of positive cases on campus.
-Several areas in the Reiver Village, Reiver Suites I and Reiver Suites II, have been designated as locations for residents who have contracted the virus to quarantine/isolate.
+Several areas in Reiver Village, Reiver Suites I, and Reiver Suites II have been designated as quarantine/isolation spaces for residents who have contracted the virus.
 Quarantine procedures will be available to residents who are exposed or test positive.
-Failure to comply with quarantine procedures may result in the cancellation of housing contract.
+Failure to comply with quarantine procedures may result in the cancellation of your housing contract.

 Welcome Week is August 13-21, 2020!
 Welcome Week events include ThinkFast Trivia, Game Truck, speed friending, an outdoor movie, and more.
 All events will allow for social distancing and any indoor events will require that students wear face coverings.
 Most of our programs are scheduled to take place in person, but we will have virtual events throughout the year as well.
 Students are encouraged to attend events they are comfortable with.
 For information on upcoming events, follow Campus Life on Twitter and Instagram @IWCC_CampusLife.